Mohammadpur, Dhaka

 • Place 2-3 seeds in each container and cover with another layer of peat Moss/sand mix

-• Water lightly to moisten once again, but be sure not to drain off any excess water this time
+• Water lightly to moisten once again but be sure not drain off any excess water this time

 Can Mangrove Grow in Freshwater Aquarium?

-Mangroves need access to saltwater to survive.
+Mangroves need access to salt water in order to survive.
 In the wild, these trees get their daily dose of salt from the ocean spray that coats their leaves.
 In an aquarium setting, however, there is no way to replicate this natural process.

 It’s important to keep an eye on your mangrove tree once it’s been introduced into the tank, as it may not do well if the water conditions change too dramatically.